-UN SDGs Target Detailed description 2019 results ine and gress Pages 13 CLIMATE SECTION Transparent communication with stakeholders In 2020, submitting the CDP Climate Change Questionnaire and assurance by the external auditor In 2020, Cementir was awarded a 'B' rating from Carbon Disclosure Project (CDP) Limited assurance engagement on Sustainability Report by external Auditors 2020 Target achieved 10-year roadmap (pag.
-43) Report by external Auditors (pag.
-150) 4 OUNTY EDUCATION Quality Education for the local community In Turkey, the Group supports the Çimentaş Education and Health Foundation.
+UN SDGs Target Detailed description 2020 Results Deadline and pro jress Pages 13 дамя Transparent communication with stakeholders In 2020, submitting the CDP Climate Change Questionnaire and assurance by the external auditor In 2020, Cementir awarded "B" rating from Carbon Disclosure Project (CDP) Limited assurance engagement on Sustainability Report by external Auditors 2020 Target achieved 10-year roadmap (pag.
+41) Report by external Auditor (pag.
+138) 4 mary Mindron Quality Education for the local community In Turkey, the Group supports the Çimentaş Education and Health Foundation.
 Since its establishment, the Foundation has sponsored over 500 scholarships for upper school and university students.
-Thanks to the Foundation's financial support, the Işıkkent High School was founded.
-The Işikkent High School provides education at all levels from nursery school to high school. ongoing Target in line with planned roadmap Cimentas Education and Health Foundation (pag.101) 10 RECORD SEQUENCES Implementation of monitoring systems to eliminate human rights related risks across the Group A human rights self-assessment checklist, based on Cementir Code of Ethics, UN Declaration on Human Rights, ILO Conventions and UK Slavery Act has been established and has been included as part of Internal Audit process.
-In the next 3 years the checklist will be applied to all major Cementir companies.
-In 2020, the human rights self-assessment checklist was performed by the Group legal entities and reviewed by the internal audit department, with a coverage of 79% of the Cementir workforce worldwide, involving the following countries: France, Belgium, Denmark, Norway, Turkey, United States, China, Malaysia, Italy and Poland.
-2022 Target in line with planned roadmap Commitment in Human Rights (pag.
-61)
+Thanks to the Foundation's financial support, the Işıkkent High School was founded The Işikkent High School provides education at all levels from nursery school to high school ongoing Target in line with planned roadmap Çimentaş Education and Health Foundation (pag.
+89) 10 months (=) Implementation of monitoring systems to eliminate human rights related risks across the Group A human rights self-assessment checklist, based on Cementir Code of Ethics, UN Declaration on Human Rights, ILO Conventions and UK Slavery Act has been established and has been included as part of Internal Audit process In 2020, Human Rights assessment was performed on the main legal entities with a coverage of 79% of the Cementir workforce worldwide, involving the following countries: France, Belgium, Denmark, Norway, Turkey, United States, China, Malaysia, Italy and Poland 2022 Target in line with planned roadmap Commitment in Human Rights (pag.
+55)

-COVID-19 emergency management system
+COVID-19 EMERGENCY MANAGEMENT SYSTEM